 Documentarians are often inspired to capture the reality of a war in order to creatively reflect the pain, both on a national and a personal level.
 Documentary cinema’s history shows that such circumstances can lead to groundbreaking films.
 Bill Nichols, a film theorist, wrote that “the successful careers of many documentarian filmmakers have been based on the misfortunes of others.”

 During the 10 years of war in Ukraine, approaches to documenting the reality have evolved continuously.
-Ukrainian filmmakers have been accused of using the camera as a tool to record and their effects through various technologies.
+Ukrainian filmmakers have been accused of using the camera as a tool to record war crimes and their effects through various technologies.

 Even with the best intentions, this weapon is capable of causing serious injury.
 The camera has a lot of power.
 It invades the personal space and can turn suffering into a spectacle.
 The ethical dilemma is to find the right balance between portraying war in an effective way and finding the ethical angle that will appeal to both the audience and the subject.